Brutal… In a Good Way

 Dean Richard Benson of the School of Art says he won’t miss the Rudolph building.
 “I’ve taught in this building for 18 years, and it’s an awful place to be,” he says.
 “It’s difficult to be in a building where if you stumble into a wall you may end up going to the hospital with skin abrasions.
 Spatially it’s very interesting, but that gets old fast.
 Who cares if it’s got 36 levels?”

-The exhibit was about more than the building we were in, however.
+The exhibit during our visit was about more than the building we were in, however.
 It was about Rudolph’s life and his other work at Yale and in New Haven.
 He was an architect in the uncompromising mode of Frank Lloyd Wright and stuck to his guns at all costs.
 He was successful at a young age before becoming the Dean of architecture at Yale.

 Not long after Rudolph left Yale in 1964, his career began to run into trouble, and not only from the assaults of post-modernists.
 “He had some big commissions that ran into trouble in New York and Boston,” remembers John Morris Dixon.
 “He began to develop a reputation for extravagance and delay.”
 Hurt and offended by criticism of his work, Rudolph began to withdraw from the spotlight.
-Until he died last year of cancer at the age of 78, he continued to work — most notably in Asia, where he was commissioned to do a number of skyscrapers — but he became increasingly isolated from the architectural establishment.
+Until he died in 1997 of cancer at the age of 78, he continued to work — most notably in Asia, where he was commissioned to do a number of skyscrapers — but he became increasingly isolated from the architectural establishment.

 The exhibits were really cool and very well presented.
 Hoang was lost in all the scale models (“I wish I could make these for a living,” she said.)
 There was a movie about Rudolph and several displays about Yale’s modern architecture.
 Hoang became wistful while reading about the student projects – the best of which actually gets built in New Haven each year.